Skip to Content

 Shedding Problems

-Recognizing potential problems with shedding in ball pythons may signal various health issues that affect their lifespan.
+Recognizing potential problems with shedding in ball pythons, such as stuck skin issues, may signal various health issues that affect their lifespan.
 While frequent shedding is normal, delayed shedding can be caused by:

 • Low humidity : Make sure that the habitat has enough humidity.